 What's Going On

-- Check out our new Spotify channel.
+- By the way, check out our new Spotify channel.
 Flower Evans, hero of our novel Look at Flower, presents soundtracks for all of our books….

 - Plus original tunes by some of our artists.
 Here’s “Stations of the Cross” by Dyson Burnette from Stations of the Cross on iTunes and Spotify.
 And here’s “He’s So Bad” by the Annas from Meet the Annas, again on iTunes and Spotify.

-- Our latest novel, Roadie, by Howard Massey, is out, and you can buy it here: Amazon Hardback, Amazon Kindle, and B&N. Big News: The first printing is sold out, but we’ve gone back to press.
-Plenty of copies available.
+- Roadie, by Howard Massey, is doing great, and you can buy it here: Amazon Hardback, Amazon Kindle, and B&N. Big News: The first printing is sold out, but we’ve gone back to press.
 Should be at your own favorite store; if not, please request that they order copies.
 Howard is on a book tour for Roadie.
 He’s done events at Book Soup in Hollywood and the Barnes and Noble in Poughkeepsie, NY.
 More events are in the works.
 Roadie is now on the Gifts table at the Strand, at Barnes and Nobles around New York City, and at Amoeba Records in Hollywood.

 - Coral Press books are distributed by Thomson-Shore Book Distribution.
 Also, books are now for sale directly from our website.
 Go to Our Books and click on the Paypal button.
 Signed copies are available!
 PS: If you’re a store, you can get a much better discount on our books direct from Thomson-Shore.